abbeyphillips/dms1_blog/README.md

 <div class="week2">
   <h2 style="font-size:40px; text-align:left;"> 2a: Cute as Aesthetic Register </h2>
   <br>
   <p style="font-family: 'Helvetica'; font-size:20px; text-align:left;"> Visuals that I associate with cute are often light or pastel ombre in colour with smooth edges and a welcoming, childlike quality devoid of any hostility or pessimism.
 I find high pitched, melodic, energetic sounds to be the cutest, but I would say slow-paced, soothing songs are the cutest music.
-CUTE INTERACTIONS?.
+Cute interactions could involve a mouseClicked function that reveals some colourful shapes or change the colour of certain aspects of a sketch.
   <br><br>
-  Presently, I want to create a piece with multiple groups of shapes all fit together following a theme (EXAMPLES) with one complex element such as a moving shape or colour change.
+  Presently, I want to create a piece with multiple groups of shapes all fit together following a theme with one complex element such as a moving shape or colour change.
 My skillset is not as advanced, and I don’t want to plan an elaborate portrait without the proficiency required to follow it through. </p>
   <br><br>
   <h2 style="font-size:40px; text-align:left;"> 2b: Kindred Spirits (& more javascript!) </h2>
    <br>